bentoml/gallery/Notebooks v1.0.0-rc0/Keras/README.md

 In this guide, we will show you the most basic way of deploying a Bento, which is converting a Bento into a Docker image containing the HTTP model server.

-Make sure you have docker installed and docker deamon running, and run the following commnand:
+Make sure you have docker installed and docker deamon running, and run the following command:

 ```python